pguridi/pywars/README.md

 ### Programming the tank bot ###
 The user must define a class called `Bot` that implements the method `evaluate_turn`, which receives the following parameters:
-* `arena_array`: An array with the positions of the players in the battleground.
-For example: an array containing `[0,0,0,1,0,0,0,0,0,0,0,0,0,0,0,0,0,2,0]`, where the numbers are the tanks ids, and positions in the array, their location.
 * `feedback`: The result of the previous turn.
 For instance, the shoot action 'SUCESS' is returned if the enemy is hit, and 'FAILED' otherwise.
 * `life`: Current tank life.
 A number between 0-100.